microsoft/fast/packages/web-components/fast-foundation/src/design-token/README.md

 `
 ```

-At runtime, the directive is replaced with a CSS custom property, and the Directive also ensure that the CSS custom property is added for the element.
+At runtime, the directive is replaced with a CSS custom property, and the Directive ensures that the CSS custom property is added for the element.

 ## Derived Design Token Values
 In the examples above, the design token is always being set to a simple string value.
 But, we can also set a Design Token to be a function that *derives* a value.
 A derived value receives the target element as it's only argument and must return a value with a type matching the Design Token: